 We referring to the dataset

-- Use at least once the complete name: “The University of Sussex-Huawei Locomotion Dataset” or “The Sussex-Huawei Locomotion Dataset“.
-You may introduce the acronym of the dataset as well: “The University of Sussex-Huawei Locomotion (SHL) Dataset“.
+- Use at least once the complete name: “The University of Sussex-Huawei Locomotion and Transportation Dataset” or “The Sussex-Huawei Locomotion and Transportation Dataset“.
+You may introduce the acronym of the dataset as well: “The University of Sussex-Huawei Locomotion-Transportation (SHL) Dataset“.